How to fix a disabled iPad

 If you've entered the wrong passcode too many times, your iPad will disable itself to protect you from hackers or thieves.

-But what happens if it was accidentally disabled by a child or friend?
+But what happens if it is accidentally disabled by a child or friend?
 Unfortunately, your iPad can't tell the difference—after the 10th attempt, it will auto-lock to block a security breach.
 Luckily, there are steps you can take to restore or reset it.
 If your iPad has the dreaded disabled message, here's how to bring it back to life.

 How to fix a disabled iPad with iTunes